jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 Additionally, when the service calculates whether or not a node will be sending events and metrics it will attempt to send an event informing of change in status, just as metrics this will one day filter out all but critical events, today it will shut off all events.

 ![Example Events](doc-images/ExampleEvents.png)

+## Picking the best Percentage, how to do it best

+The jar file for this dynamic service has packaged within it a utility that runs against the controller to analyze applications and tiers for a recommended percentage to configure based on the data collected and your requirements.
+This requires an APIKey with admin rights to the controller, configured in a config.properties file.

+    > java -jar AgentStatisticalSampler-1.0-20230630.jar -h
+    usage: AnalyzeApplicationTiers [-h] [-v] [-c Configuration Properties] [-a Application] [-t Tier] [-n Minimum Node Count] [--confidence Confidence Level] [--error Margin of Error] [-d Verbose logging level]

+    Analyze Controller Application Tiers and recommend percentage of nodes to  collect data from using Cochran's formula to determine ideal sample size

+    named arguments:
+    -h, --help             show this help message and exit -v, --version
+    -c, --config Configuration Properties
+                    Use this specific config properties file. (default: config.properties) -a, --application Application
+                    Only analyze a specific application
+    -t, --tier Tier        Only analyze a specific tier -n, --nodes Minimum Node Count
+                    Only analyze tiers with a minimum of this number of nodes (default: 100) --confidence Confidence Level
+                    Target Confidence Level: {"80%", "85%", "90%", "95%", "98%", "99%"} (default: 90%)
+    --error Margin of Error
+                    Target Margin of Error: {"2%", "5%", "7%", "10%"} (default: 5%)
+    -d, --debug Verbose logging level
+                    Print debug level logging during run: {"WARN", "INFO", "DEBUG", "TRACE"} (default: INFO)

+The config property file has the following format, and requires the properties listed:

+    controller-url=https://[your controller account name].saas.appdynamics.com
+    api-key=statistical-sampler-api
+    api-secret=enter-your-secret-here